joseph-s-tan/College-Hoops-2K8-Tendency-Editor-Assistant/README.md

 **How are "Suggested Roles" calculated?**

-The application calculates a proprietary "Offensive Talent Score" (OTS) for each player based on a weighted average of their most critical offensive attributes (Overall, Shooting, Shot Creation, Consistency).
+The application calculates a "Offensive Talent Score" (OTS) for each player based on a weighted average of their most critical offensive attributes (Overall, Shooting, Shot Creation, Consistency).
 Players are then ranked by their OTS, and the top-ranked players are suggested as the 1st, 2nd, and 3rd offensive options.

 **What do the abbreviations in the calculation breakdown mean?**